Discovery and development of cephalosporins: 1st generation cephalosporins

 First generation cephalosporins were the first cephalosporins on the market.
 They have good antimicrobial activity against gram-positive bacteria but limited activity against gram-negative species.
 The chemical structures of the first generation cephalosporins are fairly simple.
-As an example three drugs from this class (Cephalexin, Cephradine and Cefadroxil) all have a single methyl group at position C-3.
+As an example three drugs from this class (cefalexin, cefradine and cefadroxil) all have a single methyl group at position C-3.
 The common side groups at C-3 for first class cephalosporins are small uncharged groups like methyl.
 The methyl group at position C-3 gives low affinity for common PBP which can in part explain the relatively low activity of these first drugs.
 Cefaclor however has a Cl group at position C-3 which gives it better binding to PBP and thus better antimicrobial activity.
-There is not an agreement on classifying Cefaclor as a first generation cephalosporin because of the Cl group at the C-3 position and therefore its improved activity, but it is often classified as such because of its C-7 side chain which is more related to the first generation than the second.
+There is not an agreement on classifying cefaclor as a first generation cephalosporin because of the Cl group at the C-3 position and therefore its improved activity, but it is often classified as such because of its C-7 side chain which is more related to the first generation than the second.
 All of the first generation cephalosporins have an α-amino group at position C-7.
 This structure makes them vulnerable to hydrolysis by β-lactamases.

 2nd generation cephalosporins

 Early second generation cephalosporins are very similar in basic structure to the first generation.
-Loracarbef however does not have the normal dihydrothiazin ring but is a carbacephem that has a carbon atom in the ring instead of a sulfur atom making it a tetrahydropyridine ring.
-This chemical property gives Loracarbef better stability in plasma while retaining oral absorption characteristics and affinity for binding to PBP.
-The 7-phenyl-glycine makes it orally available and the chlorine at position C-3 makes it as active as Cefaclor.
+Loracarbef however does not have the normal dihydrothiazine ring but is a carbacephem that has a carbon atom in the ring instead of a sulfur atom making it a tetrahydropyridine ring.
+This chemical property gives loracarbef better stability in plasma while retaining oral absorption characteristics and affinity for binding to PBP.
+The 7-phenyl-glycine makes it orally available and the chlorine at position C-3 makes it as active as cefaclor.
 An important structural change in the development of second generation cephalosporins was the introduction of an α-iminomethoxy group to the C-7 side chain.
 This gave an increased resistance to β-lactamases due to stereochemical blocking of the beta-lactam ring.
 Cefuroxime was the first cephalosporin to incorporate this side chain.
 Another very important group in the second generation is the aminothiazole ring to the C-3 side chain.
 This development drastically increased binding affinity to PBP and increased antimicrobial activity.
-The aminothiazole ring can be seen in the structure of Cefotiam.
+The aminothiazole ring can be seen in the structure of cefotiam.

 3rd generation cephalosporins

 The majority of third generation cephalosporins have the aminothiazole group at position C-7.
-Different groups are found at the 7-α-position like 7-α-iminohydroxy and 7-α-iminomethoxy.
+Different groups are found at the 7-α-position like 7-α-iminohydroxy and 7-α-iminomethoxy groups.
 Ceftibuten however possesses a 7-α-ethylidene group.
 This group gives ceftibuten higher resistance to enhanced spectrum β-lactamases.
-Many of the oral third generation cephalosporins are esters of parenteral forms and are hydrolysed by esterases in the digestive tract (Cefteram-pivoxil).
+Many of the oral third generation cephalosporins are esters of parenteral forms and are hydrolysed by esterases in the digestive tract (cefteram pivoxil).
 Some of the third generation drugs can be absorbed orally without the need of esterification.
-This is for example done with Cefixime and Cefdinir by putting a vinyl group in the C-3 position.
+This is for example done with cefixime and cefdinir by putting a vinyl group in the C-3 position.